Lee Elia: Personal life and death

 He was diagnosed with prostate cancer in May 1997; after undergoing surgery, he was declared cancer-free in September.
 He commemorated the 25-year anniversary of his Cubs rant by professing his love for the Cubs fans, and sold recordings embedded into a baseball in order to raise money for the Chicago Baseball Cancer Charities.

 Elia was inducted into the Pennsylvania Sports Hall of Fame in 2003.

-Elia died in Odessa on July 9, 2025, one week before his 88th birthday.
+Elia died in Odessa, Florida on July 9, 2025, one week before his 88th birthday.